-Ritch C. Savin-Williams, Ph.D., Professor of Developmental Psychology at Cornell University, has written eight books on adolescent development.
-The latest is Becoming Who I Am: Young Men on Being Gay (2016, Harvard University Press).
-Another in the works is tentatively titled, Mostly Straight, Sexually Fluid Young Men.
+Ritch C. Savin-Williams, Ph.D., Professor Emeritus of Developmental Psychology at Cornell University, has written nine books on adolescent development.
+The latest are Mostly Straight: Sexual Fluidity among Men (2017) and Becoming Who I Am: Young Men on Being Gay (2016).
 In 2005 he wrote The New Gay Teenager, which followed "Mom, Dad.
 I'm Gay."
 How Families Negotiate Coming Out.
-He is also Director of the Sex and Gender Lab at Cornell University.

 Dr. Savin-Williams continues to write about the sexual and romantic development of youth and young adults.
 He is a licensed clinical psychologist and has consulted for MTV, 20/20, and the Oprah Winfrey Show.
 Dr. Savin-Williams has been interviewed by National Public Radio, Newsweek, Time, Rolling Stone, New York Times, Washington Post, and USA Today.
 Dr. Savin-Williams gave the American Psychological Association Science Directorate's Master Lecture in developmental psychology.